devcoditor/EditorX/README.md

  * `hideUntilReady`: `<Boolean>` whether to hide Bramble until it's fully loaded.
  * `debug`: `<Boolean>` whether to log debug info.

-## Bramble.mount(root, filename, callback)
+## Bramble.mount(root, [filename, callback])

 After calling `Bramble.load()`, you can tell Bramble which project root directory to open, and which file to load into the editor.
-Bramble will use this information when it is ready to mount the filesystem, and the callback will be called when mounting is completed, and the project and file are open in the editor.
-The callback passes back the `bramble` instance:
+NOTE: the optional `filename` argument, if provided, should be a relative path within the project root.
+Bramble will use this information when it is ready to mount the filesystem, and the callback (if present) will be called when mounting is completed, and the project and file are open in the editor.
+The callback passes back the `bramble` instance (you could also listen for the `ready` event):

 ```js
 // Setup the filesystem while Bramble is loading